 SHOES: Metal or replaceable cleats are NOT permitted.

 • Regardless of the weather, players are asked to always show up at the game site.
-Rain or snow will not necessarily result in a game being cancelled.
+Rain or snow will not necessarily result in a game being canceled.

 • Fédération Internationale de Football Association (FIFA) rules apply during all Intramural soccer games, with the following exceptions and amendments: